GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 unlikely to be hit.

 **File mapping misconfiguration between local and container filesystems.**
-IDE debugger integrations generally require configuring a _source map_ to map files in the container to their corresponding local files.
+Some language runtimes require configuring the IDE with a _source map_ to map files in the container to their corresponding local files.
 If this mapping is incorrect, then the remote debugging runtime will not be able to find the source file for the breakpoint.
+The Cloud Code plugins generally prompt the user when required.

 - Some builds use multi-stage dockerfiles to compile the binary using a build-time image and then copy the binary into a smaller image